 We want to work with you to determine how we can best achieve your conservation and stewardship goals.
 We will help you access land management resources and information about stewardship options.
 We will first meet with you to discuss your conservation goals and objectives.
 Once enrolled, we will evaluate your property using currently available GIS data.
 We will then visit your property to “ground truth” our evaluation and work with you to develop a plan where you monitor pollinators, birds, mammals, invasive species, or all of the above, on your property.
 When possible, we will also make land use and management recommendations that may create more opportunities for wildlife to visit your property.

 Assessments and Evaluation

-Evaluations and assessments of your land and will include development of a detailed GIS (Geographic Information System) analysis of your land’s habitat and resources as well as sets of inventories.
+Evaluations and assessments of your land and will include development of a GIS analysis of your land’s habitat and resources as well as sets of inventories.
 We will evaluate the suitability of your property for monitoring and make recommendations based on our findings.
 Our recommendations for monitoring will also be based on your management goals and objectives as well as your property’s conservation values and your interests involved in monitoring for pollinators, wildlife, invasive species, and birds.
 Once our recommendation is made, we will work with you to implement the monitoring protocols.
 Our goal is to facilitate continued engagement in land stewardship activities.

 Want to learn more?